Bondee

-Bondee is a virtual avatar social networking app developed by Singapore-based tech firm Metadream.
-It is a platform for connecting and interacting with others by using a personalized figure-style avatar.
+Bondee was a virtual avatar social networking app developed by Singapore-based tech firm Metadream.
+It was a platform for connecting and interacting with others by using a personalized figure-style avatar.
 Launched in January 2023, the app quickly gained popularity in Asia and topped App Store charts in several countries.

+As of March 31st, 2026, Metadream has shut down the Bondee app on both the Google Play Store and the Apple App Store.
+Prior to discontinuation, the app was removed from app stores on March 4th, and primary features on the app were unavailable in preparation for the app’s deletion.

 History and development

 Metadream, an independent Singapore-based tech company, acquired the intellectual property (IP) rights for True.ly in May 2022.
 It was founded by investors from the United States and Australia, with research and development (R&D) and operational bases in Japan and South Korea, as well as data centers in Singapore, Japan, and the US, to ensure product safety and meet data security requirements.
 The company plans to establish regional operation centers in additional countries (such as Thailand and the Philippines) to serve local users.
 On November 15, 2022, it was announced that information technology (IT) startup company, Metadream, would launch Bondee, a figure-style avatar messenger application.
 The virtual avatar application was then officially launched on January 17, 2023.